Ellhassan213/CastingAgency/README.md

 This application is utilising Auth0 for Authentication.

 #### Auth0 Setup
-1. Create an Auth0 account or use an existing one if you wish
+1. Create an [Auth0](https://auth0.com) account or use an existing one if you wish
 2. Choose a unique tenant domain
 3. Create a new Single Page Application for the Casting Agency
 4. Create a new API for the Casting Agency
   - Navigate to API Settings
     1. Enable "RBAC"
-    2. Enable "Add Permissions in the Access Token
+    2. Enable "Add Permissions in the Access Token"
-    3. Set Token Expiration and Token Expiration for Browser Flows to value >= "80,000"
+    3. Set Token Expiration and Token Expiration for Browser Flows to desired values
 5. Navigate to API Permissions tab and create permissions below
 ```bash
   - get:movies